 After writing about some of the more popular hawker centres in Singapore, I thought I should move on to the more under-rated and less talked about ones.

-Redhill Food Centre at 85 Redhill Lane is just a few minutes away from the Redhill MRT Station, and is lined up with a wide assortment of food stalls.
+Redhill Food Centre at 85 Redhill Lane is just a few minutes away from the Redhill MRT Station, and is lined up with a wide assortment of food stalls at affordable pricing.

-I usually come here at night, where just a couple of stalls are opened and you would find uncles hanging around for supper and beer, complaining about what else… the G.
+I usually come here at night, where just a couple of stalls are opened and you would find uncles hanging around for supper and beer.

 Morning is a different story, bustling with energy.
 Tip: Look out for those stalls with moderately long queues and opened for just that few hours a day.